-Your next vacation in Saint-Tropez is looming and you are thinking of renting a private jet?
-Whether it is for a family holiday or a last-minute business trip, AEROAFFAIRES offers you the opportunity to book your private flight at the best price.
+Your next vacation in Saint-Tropez is looming and you wish to hire a private jet?
+Whether for a family holiday or a last-minute business trip, AEROAFFAIRES offers you the opportunity to book your private flight at the best price.

 Located in the heart of the French Riviera, La Môle Saint-Tropez Airport has a terminal entirely dedicated to private aviation.
 It is one of the smallest international airports in the world but also acts as a vector of notoriety for the Gulf of Saint-Tropez, confirming its importance in the sector of high-end tourism worldwide.
 AEROAFFAIRES gives you all the information you need to know to travel peacefully to one of the most popular jet-set holiday destinations.

 AEROAFFAIRES was founded in 1991.
 Since our inception, we have accompanied nearly 95,000 travellers and chartered 20,000 private aircrafts around the world.
 All our private jets are certified for Public Transport to ensure your safety.

 Whatever the aircraft you need: light air taxi for one to four people, helicopter, commercial aircraft for a group of VIPs… our experts are available 24 hours a day to find the most suitable aircraft for your needs.

 In addition, AEROAFFAIRES is committed to the planet.
 For each private jet rental, we offset 100% of CO2 emissions by supporting the preservation of South America’s primary forests through our SkyCO2 program.

 Contact us 7/7 and 24 hours a day on +33 (0) 1 44 09 91 82 to book your private jet.

 Location & access

 La Môle Saint-Tropez Airport is located in the French municipality of La Môle, in the heart of the Provence-Alpes-Côte d’Azur region, 15 kilometres south of Saint-Tropez.